 Along the coast, we will see Magnificent Frigatebirds, numerous Brown Pelicans and Common Black Hawk, and will scan the shorebirds out on the mudflats for Semipalmated and Wilson’s Plovers, Willet, Hudsonian Whimbrel, Short-billed Dowitcher and Stilt Sandpiper.
 Shorebirds are more numerous between October and March when Osprey is also likely.

-Other widespread species which we may see today, or elsewhere in the Santa Marta region, include Savannah and Zone-tailed Hawks, Pearl Kite, Common Ground Dove, Northern Scrub Flycatcher, Bicolored Wren, Red-eyed Vireo, Trinidad Euphonia, Grayish Saltator and Great-tailed Grackle.
+Other widespread species which we may see today, or elsewhere in the Santa Marta region, include Savannah and Zone-tailed Hawks, Pearl Kite, Common Ground Dove, Northern Scrub Flycatcher, Bicolored Wren, Red-eyed Vireo, Trinidad Euphonia, Greyish Saltator and Great-tailed Grackle.